AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/adguard-browser-extension.md

 ## Comparison to standalone apps

-The article highlights the differences in functionality, coverage, and features between the extension and the full desktop app.
+The article highlights the differences in functionality, coverage, and features between the AdGuard extensions and desktop apps.

 [Comparison to standalone apps](/adguard-browser-extension/comparison-standalone.md)